Parse Tree Representations of an SQL Request

 The Optimizer further transforms the tree by determining an optimal plan, and, when appropriate, determining table join orders and join plans before passing the resulting parse tree on to the Generator.

 At this point, the original request tree has been discarded and replaced by an entirely new parse tree that contains instructions for performing the request.
 The parse tree is now an operation tree.
-It is a textual form of this tree, also referred to as a white tree, that the Optimizer passes to you as EXPLAIN text when you explain a request.
+It is a textual form of this tree, also referred to as a white tree, that the Optimizer uses to produce EXPLAIN text when you explain a request.
 Note that a separate subsystem adds additional costing information about operations the Optimizer does not cost to the white tree before any EXPLAIN text is produced for output.

 Assume the Optimizer is passed the following simplified parse tree by Query Rewrite.
-This tree is actually an example of a simple SynTree, but an annotated ResTree ’ would needlessly complicate the explanation without adding anything useful to the description.
+This tree is actually an example of a simple SynTree, but an annotated ResTree’ would needlessly complicate the explanation without adding anything useful to the description.

 The Cartesian product operator is represented by the symbol X in the illustration.